How To Make Children Study

 Let your child know that your love and support for him are unconditional, and not tied to how he performs in school.
 So, create an environment of warmth, acceptance and encouragement.

-We all crave appreciation for a job well done, and children are no different.
+All of us crave appreciation for a job well done, and children are no different.
 Highlight your child’s achievements and progress, using positive reinforcement to build self-motivation.
 This approach is far more effective than punishing him for his failures.
 Also, avoid using rewards or gifts as a bribe to make your child do what you want him to do.

 Most important of all, avoid comparing your child’s academic performance with that of his schoolmates, siblings or other family members.
 Instead of motivating him to try harder, this approach is likely to decrease his interest in studies by making him feel discouraged.
 Giving him long lectures and using threats or manipulation will not help either.